zemian/my-wordpress-starter/readme.md

 This will download and create the `wordpress` folder.
 This is the WP application, and we will not add this into our Git repository.
 We will setup local dev web server document root at the project root, and set the `wordpress` as sub folder.
 (See `wp-cli.yml` configuration).

 3. Copy `<my-wordpress-starter>/wp-config-local.php` to `<my-wordpress-starter>/wp-config.php` and change the default if needed.
-(We recommend you to change the salt keys for each new environment!)
+(We recommend you to change the salt keys for each new environment as well!)

-NOTE: This file is under `<my-wordpress-starter>` project directory (not inside `wordpress`).
-We do not want to touch the original `wordpress` if possible.
+NOTE: This `wp-config.php` file should be copied into `<my-wordpress-starter>` project directory (not inside `wordpress`).
+We do not  want to touch the original `wordpress` core files.
 The WP will automatically detect the `wp-config.php` file from parent directory and uses it.
 With this custom WP config, we have stream-lined the structure of WP.
 Instead of writing directly into `wordpress` application folder, we let WP loads the `<my-wordpress-starter>/config.php` on parent directory for configuration, and we have changed and use the `<my-wordpress-starter>/my-wp-content` folder for all the plugins and themes files instead.